-Top six things to do in Barcelona
+Top seven activities to do in Barcelona

 1. Marvel at the Sagrada Familia

 The unfinished Sagrada Familia bears witness to Gaudi’s visionary genius.
 Construction of the basilica began in 1882 and is expected to be completed in 2026.
 The architectural style, an example of Catalan modernism, fascinates with its intricate façades and high spires.
 Inside, a kaleidoscopic interior awaits, with stained-glass windows and organic shapes inspired by nature.
-A visit to the Sagrada Familia promises an absorbing journey through the mind of a master architect, leaving you in awe of its unparalleled beauty and religious splendor.
+A visit to the Sagrada Familia promises an absorbing journey through the mind of a master architect, leaving you in awe of its unparalleled beauty and religious splendour.

 2. Stroll through Park Güell